artemis-prime/chess-two-ways/docs/CORE_ARCH.md

 ```

-Hopefully this has illustrated the key structural and behavioral patterns in the domain, as well as how the UI responds to and renders them.
-For more insight, see the [UI Architecture doc here](../UI-COMMON-ARCH.md)
+This discussion serves to illustrated the key structural and behavioral patterns in the domain, as well as how the UI responds to and renders them.
+For more insight, see the [UI Architecture doc here](./UI-COMMON-ARCH.md)

 ## **Notable Features and Implementation Choices**

 ### **Undo / Redo support**
-There is a stack of `ActionRecord`'s that can be traversed back and forth.
-An `ActionRecord` can be "applied" to the Game in three modes: `'do' | 'undo' | 'redo'`.
-This contains and encapsulates state transitions simply and intuitively.
+There is a stack of `ActionRecord`'s that can be traversed back and forth easily for undo / redo.
+An `ActionRecord` is "applied" to the Game in three modes: `'do' | 'undo' | 'redo'`.
+This encapsulates state transitions simply and intuitively.

 ### **Action Resolution System**
 This has been partially discussed above.
 With Drag and Drop in mind, a move is conceived as follows: